-Vander A Observatory of Contemporary Art Jewellery is a place for information and to reflect on experiments and research in contemporary jewellery.
+Vander A Observatory is a place for information and to reflect on experiments and research in Contemporary Art Jewellery.

-It examines the history of jewellery, its practice, its interactions, its teaching and its current forms.
+It examines the history of jewellery, its practice, its interactions, its apprenticeship, and its current forms.

 By giving voice to artists, designers, experts and human and social sciences researchers, the Observatory of Contemporary Art Jewellery aims to be a place for multidisciplinary exchange, open to all, in the city of Brussels.